PLEASE NOTE: The audio files for our Oral History Collection are currently unavailable.

 Series of brief interviews, conducted in 1951 and 1952, featuring long-time residents and pioneers of early Glendale.
 The majority of interviews are recorded from a Glendale Historical Society-sponsored event at the Glendale Public Library in November, 1951.

 Glendale Historical Society Citations for Service

 Ceremony sponsored by the Glendale Historical Society recognizing residents of Glendale for contributions and accomplishments that reflect well on or increase the visibility of Glendale on a state and national level.
 The ceremony took place at the Richardson D. White School Auditorium on February 21, 1952.

 Glendale Odd Fellows and Glendale Historical Society Historical Marker Announcement and Dedication Ceremony

 Introduction of a Glendale Historical Society - Glendale Odd Fellows Lodge partnership in 1952 to install historical markers around the City of Glendale.
 Also included is a recording of the first historical marker dedication ceremony, which took place at the residence of Glendale pioneer and historian John Calvin Sherer.

 The Oral History Collection is a part of the Glendale History Room located at the Central Library.
-For more information contact staff at 818-548-2021 or by email.
+For more information contact staff by email.